 Cook the Sweet Potato Wedges

-Remove pan from burner, toss sweet potato wedges with garlic, and season with ¼ tsp. salt and a pinch of pepper.
+Remove pan from burner and toss wedges with garlic, ½ tsp. salt, and a pinch of pepper.

 Wipe pan clean and reserve.